codewitch-honey-crisis/BuildPack/README.md

 Deslang basically makes it so you can take some slang code and output it as a static field of type CodeCompileUnit.
 Basically it will create code to reinitialize the compile unit you made with slang.
 So if you can use that, you don't need to include slang, you can just use this tool over your slang source files to get the code you need and forgo actually including slang in your project.

 This is helpful in conjunction with the use of CodeDomVisitor.cs (adds about 30k of compiled binary size) from the Go Kit, so that you can take that static tree and search and modify it, after the fact, inserting dynamic code.
 Rolex uses a simple variant of this approach to great effect.
 2b startup time is lightning fast compared to 2a which had to resolve the slang code every time.
 Now it doesn't.
 Win.

+Or you can just use deslang to take any slang and turn it into static codedom for your own nefarious purposes.
+The sky is the limit.